 Permanent and temporary impacts to three individuals of big tarplant could occur from construction of the proposed Project through direct harm and/or habitat loss.
+Impacts could include the destruction of individual plants identified or new plants that may become established prior to ground disturbance.
+This is a potentially significant impact.

 To reduce potential impacts to less than significant, MM-BIO-1 will be implemented, including identification and flagging of the extant population for complete avoidance during construction of the gen-tie line, and supplemental measures if complete avoidance is not feasible.